Dream of the Red Chamber: More than a boring Chinese novel

 This oddly brings me back to a song I've written 5 years ago (2021).
 Detachment is easy to declare, but hard to practice.

-There will be days where it all feels hollow, where people who are asleep in the simulation will still win in ways that look unfair, where the garden clearly rots and I’m still doing my duties.
+There will be days where it all feels hollow, where people who are asleep in the simulation will still win in ways that look unfair, where the garden clearly rots and you still care about building things, stacking capital, and testing yourself in the material game.